Widespread Amphibian Declines Linked To Climate Change By New Study

 — WWF News (@WWFnews) October 30, 2018

-The researchers then conducted a series of experiments related to other hypotheses regarding amphibious decline, and found that the strongest correlation was made by the thermal mismatch hypothesis.
+The researchers then conducted a series of experiments related to other hypotheses regarding amphibious decline and found that the strongest correlation was made by the thermal mismatch hypothesis.
 Only the combination of increased temperatures and infectious disease could account for the rate of global decline of each species of frog in the genus Atelopus, especially for those species that were adapted to cooler environments.

 Combining the results of the experiments on the declining host populations with global climate data over time, the researchers discovered a pattern consistent with the hypothesis that the widespread decline and extinction of each species have been driven by an interaction between rising temperatures and infectious disease.
 Furthermore, species adapted for cool temperatures have been the most susceptible due to the more advantageous warmer environment for parasites, though warm-temperature species also showed a strong susceptibility in cooler temperatures.